surtarso/vpx-gui-tools/README.md

 <p></p><i>*Shows only INI diffs.
 Not yet implemented for .vbs scripts.</i></p>

 >[!TIP]
->If you need a dual monitor frontend 'as simple as possible', check [here](https://github.com/surtarso/ASAPCabinetFE/).
+>If you need help installing VPX check the [WIKI](https://github.com/surtarso/vpx-frontend/wiki/Visual-Pinball-X-on-Debian-Linux).
 >
->If you need help installing VPX check the [wiki](https://github.com/surtarso/vpx-frontend/wiki/Visual-Pinball-X-on-Debian-Linux).
+>If you need a dual monitor frontend 'as simple as possible', check [ASAPCabinetFE](https://github.com/surtarso/ASAPCabinetFE/).

 ## **Installation & Usage**